GenesisFR/DS1TroubleshootingGuide/README.md

 - Running the game without it.
 - Running the game on LAN.
-- Running the game online through a VPN-like software (ex: Hamachi, ZeroTier).
+- Running the game on LAN through a VPN-like software (ex: Hamachi, ZeroTier).

 ## Mouse cursor is missing